Saudi Arabia Threatens to Retaliate After U.S. Pressure Over Journalist's Disappearance

 By Margherita Stancati

-JEDDAH, Saudi Arabia -- Saudi Arabia on Sunday threatened to retaliate against possible punitive measures a day after President Trump vowed "severe punishment" if an investigation proves that the kingdom was behind the suspected death of a prominent Saudi journalist.
+JEDDAH, Saudi Arabia -- Saudi Arabia on Sunday threatened to retaliate against possible punitive measures after President Donald Trump vowed "severe punishment" if an investigation proves the kingdom was behind the suspected death of a prominent Saudi journalist.

-The Saudi government said that, in the event that economic sanctions or other forms of punishment were imposed on the kingdom, "it will respond with greater action," according to an official statement, which didn't specifically mention the U.S. or any other country.
+The Saudi government said that if economic sanctions or other forms of punishment were imposed on the kingdom "it will respond with a larger action," according to an official statement, which didn't specifically mention the U.S. or any other country.

-The statement also warned that the oil-rich kingdom "has an influential and vital role in the global economy."
+The statement also warned that the world's top oil exporter "plays an impactful and active role in the global economy."

 The comments marked Riyadh's strongest response so far to mounting international pressure over the mystery surrounding the disappearance of Saudi journalist Jamal Khashoggi, who was last seen entering the Saudi consulate in Istanbul on Oct.
 2.